 How CBC (Complete blood count) Test is Done?

 CBC is performed by a qualified Lab technician in the medical lab using an automated Hematology analyzer.
 The haematology analyzer measures various parameters of blood, including cell counts and the physical features of the cells.

-Hematology analyzer, Rotor, Gloves, Blood Sample (2 ml) in a EDTA vail.
+Haematology analyzer, Rotor, Gloves, Blood Sample (2 ml) in an EDTA vail.

 Also read: Blood Collection Technique

 Principle of Hematology Analyzer